 The last touch comes from well targeted financial incentives to scale up tried and tested solutions.
 Platform meeting delegates highlighted smart subsidies for insurance and eco-labels for climate-resilient goods as promising first steps.
 They also hoped that climate adaptation measures would gradually assume their place in major sectoral policies like the Common Agricultural Policy.

-Further details on the platform meeting can be found in its programme, concept note, background paper, presentation slides or on the website of the AgriAdapt project.
+Further details on the platform meeting can be found in its programme, concept note, background paper, presentation slides or on the website of the LIFE AgriAdapt project.
 Stay tuned for the final report of the working groups that will come online in the coming weeks.